Scalable inference with Autoregressive Neural Ratio Estimation: Methodology: extending TMNRE

 In the context of NRE, our key quantity of interest is the ratio $r(\boldsymbol \vartheta; \mathbf x)$ as defined in Eq.~\eqref{eq:ratio}.
 One way to estimate this quantity autoregressively is by considering the following components.
 The first quantity, $A$, estimates the ratio between the joint posterior distribution and the independent marginal priors,

 The second component, $B$, models the dependencies between the model parameters,

 Our key quantity of interest is then obtained as

 It is important to highlight the role of the $B$ component in this algorithm.
 In the case of sequential inference, even if the initial prior distributions from which parameters are drawn are independent, the sequential proposal distribution will account for non-trivial correlations between parameters in the constrained prior region (via the condition in Eq.~\eqref{eq:gamma_r}).
 It is therefore crucial to properly account for these correlations between parameters through $B$ since they will implicitly be present in the training data.
-As a technical aside, we find that better numerical stability is obtained when replacing $r \to \max(1, r)$ in the above definition of $B$.

 Also note that in both the definitions of $A$ and $B$, we have used the notation introduced in Eq.~\eqref{eq:ratio_conditional} for conditional ratios.
 An alternative formulation of an autoregressive model for ratio estimation that uses a single network to model both components is presented in App.~\ref{apx:anre}.

 The key advantage of autoregressive NRE lies in its ability to handle intricate dependencies among variables by focusing on one parameter at a time.
 In ``vanilla" NRE, for high-dimensional parameter spaces, the discriminating power of the binary classifier can be quickly saturated leading to a poor estimate of the joint density ratio.
 Here, the full joint distribution is modelled through 1-dimensional conditional ratios, leading to a more stable and accurate estimation of the full joint ratio.
 However, the presented autoregressive NRE method does inherit the generic drawbacks of autoregressive models.
-Perhaps the most relevant is their sensitivity to the order of the conditional probabilities, since in practice it is difficult to know which of the factorially many orders is the most efficient in each case \cite{Papamakarios_2018_masked}.
-A possible solution was presented in Ref.~\cite{uria2014deep}, that introduced an efficient procedure to simultaneously train an autoregressive model for all possible orderings of the variables.
+Perhaps the most relevant is their sensitivity to the order of the conditional probabilities, since in practice it is difficult to know which of the factorially many orders is the most efficient in each case \citep{Papamakarios_2018_masked}.
+A possible solution was presented in \cite{uria2014deep}, that introduced an efficient procedure to simultaneously train an autoregressive model for all possible orderings of the variables.
 We will study this effect explicitly in the stellar streams example given in Sec.~\ref{subsec:stream}.